dheshieghan227/dheshieghan227/README.md

 - 📆 22/07/2004
 - 🏫 Studying at University Technology Malaysia
 - 📝 Learning to be the best upcoming data engineer
+- -Link to my other eportfolio -> [Link to eportfoli](https://dheshieghan227.github.io/)

   ## :book: 𝙰𝚋𝚘𝚞𝚝 𝙼𝚎
 |Home🏡:| Puchong ，Selangor |